 The collectable accessories are meant to bolster the create-a-wrestler mode with more options for your own characters, but even then the mode feels limited, with its sloppy interface and abrasive music hindering your efforts to make a wrestler who doesn’t look totally stupid.
 Scaling is especially cumbersome, forcing you to individually resize every body part separately to get the type of musculature you want.
 The create-an-entrance feature is a more unique offering here, but without any video previews of what you’re tinkering, it’s more effort than it’s worth.

 The final nail in the coffin concerns the game’s pitiful longevity.
 The game already felt outdated in many respects, but the Title Match mode is an absolute joke.
 These are a bunch of consecutive, not to mention rock-hard battles with no story or connective tissue of any kind.
 Some title paths are longer and feature remixed opponents, but ultimately they’re all the same boring matches from the Exhibition mode.
 It takes a mere three wins to complete the Women’s Championship path, which is pathetic.

 Success in the Title Mode unlocks a bonus character for your official roster, with one of them actually being Fred Durst.
-So WWE Raw does have this going for it: it lets you officially wrestle as a Linkin Park singer!
+So WWE Raw does have this going for it: it lets you officially wrestle as a Limp Bizkit singer!
 Priorities, I guess.